Skip to main content

 Avoiding Backtest Pitfalls

 Backtesting your stock selections by looking at their historical performance may lead to misleadingly positive results.
 Doing that often involves choosing stocks that are successful now, not necessarily those that would have been chosen in the past.
-Choosing to backtest Netflix wouldn't make sense; since it's based on hindsight (you already know the stock is successful), this process doesn't accurately reflect the effectiveness of an investment strategy.

 Although Scrab offers a Model Portfolio for straightforward portfolio comparisons, the more impactful tool is our Backtests, designed to offer a deeper, more accurate analysis of investment strategies over the years.